nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Success
 output: `New transaction added: <ID>; TransactionType: <TYPE>; Description: <DESCRIPTION>; Amount: <AMOUNT>; Date: <DATE>; [StaffId: <STAFF ID>]`

-> If you leave out the StaffId or enter a negative StaffId, then the success output will show "None" and the transaction
+> If you leave out the StaffId then the success output will show "None" and the transaction
 > will not be linked to any staff member in the staff list.

 Examples: